THALES: Quantum Group Convolution for PDEs

 Extension of study of Quantum Group Convolution for Quantum Equivariant Neural Network.

-Study of Quantum estimation of the matrix determinant to:
+Study of Quantum estimation of the matrix determinant to compute, for Gibbs sampling:

 • Partition Function